AndreasTraut/Visualization-of-Data-with-Python/README.md

 ### 6. A very brief introduction into visualization of Big Data

 I downloaded the list of all state of Vermont payments to vendors (Open Data Commons License) from [here](https://data.vermont.gov/Finance/Vermont-Vendor-Payments/786x-sbp3), which is a 298 MB huge csv file with 1.6 million lines (exactly 1'648'466 lines).
 Visualization of such huge datasets can be difficult with common tools like Excel.
-You can use [PowerQuery](https://support.microsoft.com/de-de/office/einf%C3%BChrung-in-microsoft-power-query-f%C3%BCr-excel-6e92e2f4-2079-4e1f-bad5-89f6269cd605) or something similar, but there are many benefits of using PySpark instead of Excel: the possibilty to apply machine-learning algorithms from [Spark Machine Learning Library](https://spark.apache.org/mllib/) is only one to be mentionned.
+You can use [PowerQuery](https://support.microsoft.com/de-de/office/einf%C3%BChrung-in-microsoft-power-query-f%C3%BCr-excel-6e92e2f4-2079-4e1f-bad5-89f6269cd605) or something similar, but there are many benefits of using PySpark instead of Excel: the possibility to apply machine-learning algorithms from [Spark Machine Learning Library](https://spark.apache.org/mllib/) is only one to be mentioned.

 Once you are into the Spark environment you can easily aggregate, sort, group by what ever you want.
 I will show you [here](https://github.com/AndreasTraut/Machine-Learning-with-Python.) how this works.
 Take for example the columns "Department" and "Amount" (it should be obvious, what is in these columns, I guess).
 Then this line of code will show you the sum of column "Amount" grouped per department (sorted descending):